Astropad Slate Alternative for Windows, Linux & Android

 What These Apps Actually Do

-Both apps belong to the same broad category: they let you reuse a device you already own as a pen input surface for your computer instead of buying a separate drawing tablet immediately.
+Both apps belong to the same broad category: they let you reuse a device you already own as a pen input surface for your computer instead of buying a separate Wacom-style drawing tablet right away.

 That said, they are not the same kind of product.